SwissDataScienceCenter/renku/docs/user/reproducibility.rst

 is a fantastic advantage in a data science process, where experimentation is a critical part of the discovery process.

+Note that in Renku we make use of `git LFS <https://git-lfs.github.com>`_ which allows to keep not only the code but also the data related to an analysis under version control while keeping the git repository itself small.

 .. _reproducibility-environments: